ucla/lti-library-resources/README.md

 1. Download and install VS Code: https://code.visualstudio.com/
 2. Install ESlint package: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint
 3. Install ESlint rules: npx install-peerdeps --global eslint-config-wesbos

+## Set up git-secrets hooks

+To prevent us from accidentally committing secrets, we will install the [git-secrets](https://github.com/awslabs/git-secrets) hooks.

+1. Install git-secrets locally on your machine.
+See instructions for your platform [here](https://github.com/awslabs/git-secrets#installing-git-secrets).

+2. Set up git-secrets for this repo

+   - `cd` into the repo
+   - Run `git secrets --install`

+3. Configure git-secrets by running the following commands:
+   - `git secrets --register-aws`
+   - `git secrets --add 'SECRET(\s|[a-zA-Z\_])*=\s*.+'`

+These rules will prevent any variables prefixed with `SECRET_` from being committed with a value filled in.

 ## Set up LTI tool